thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/upgrade/upgrade-third-parties-for-2.1.0-release-cluster.md

 With v2.1.0, TBMQ updates the versions of key third-party dependencies, including Redis, PostgreSQL, and Kafka.
+You can review the changes by visiting the following [link](https://github.com/thingsboard/tbmq/pull/218).

 | Service        | Previous Version | Updated Version |
 |----------------|------------------|-----------------|